 “It is of course an entirely secular poem.
 I was a bit irritated by an American who insisted to me it was a religious poem.
 It isn’t religious at all.
 Religion surely means that the affairs of this world are under divine supervenience, and so on, and I go to some pains to point out that I don’t bother about that kind of thing, that I am deliberately ignorant of it.”Philip Larking

 It should be kept in mind that the poem is not religious at all.
-However, critics (whom Philip Larkin calls irrational) do not agree with remarks of the poet.
+However, critics (whom Philip Larkin calls irrational) do not agree with the remarks of the poet.
 They believe that somehow, religion is involved.
-Church is directly proportional to religion, therefore, either intentionally or unintentionally religion has been linked.
+The church is directly proportional to religion, therefore, either intentionally or unintentionally religion has been linked.

 Stanzas-I & II Critical Analysis of Church Going:

-Speaker is the poet himself, who tells his incident.
+The speaker is the poet himself, who tells his incident.
 He said that he, after ensuring that no ritual ceremony was going on in the church, visited it.
 He entered and “thud shut” the door.
-He describes the scenery of church while illustrating that there were some books, flowers, which were kept on last Sunday (now faded), matting floor and also an organ to produce music; it was played during worship.
+He describes the scenery of the church while illustrating that there were some books, flowers, which were kept on last Sunday (now faded), matting floor and also an organ to produce music; it was played during worship.
 The poet had no hat, therefore, he took off his bicycle’s clip in order to show some respect.
-He gives further description about church-building.
+He gives further description of church-building.
 He saw the church had been renovated and cleaned.
-He read some verses from Bilble; when he finished, he shouted “Here endeth”.
+He read some verses from Bible; when he finished, he shouted “Here endeth”.
 In reply to his action, he heard some mocking sounds.
-Then he put his signatures on the book, drop sixpences in charity box and exited.
-He did not find his visit worth instead he called it wastage of precious time.
+Then he put his signatures on the book, drop sixpences in the charity box and exited.
+He did not find his visit worthwhile instead he called it a wastage of precious time.

-Attitude of the poet towards religion and church, in first two stanzas of the poem, is worst.
+The attitude of the poet towards religion and church, in the first two stanzas of the poem, is the worst.
 He had not mocked anyone but himself.
 Perhaps, it was the first time, when he visited the church or he was confused.
 It seemed that he had no etiquette.
 He thud shut the door.
 He did not pray with a strong belief; rather he examined the church like a tourist.
-At the end, he realized that his visit was worthless.
+In the end, he realized that his visit was worthless.

 Philip Larkin is representative of his era.
-People in those days were fed up from religion.
+People in those days were fed up with religion.
 Due to chaos, people could not find peace in it.
-In fact, their beliefs on religion were fading day by day.
+In fact, their belief in religion was fading day by day.
 The poet is not only telling his own story but the story of every person, belonging to his age.
-He has no faith on religion.
-He does not consider church a useful place, It is just a building for him like other buildings of his city.
+He has no faith in religion.
+He does not consider the church a useful place, It is just a building for him like other buildings in his city.
 There is no peace for him in it.
 Larkin said that the poem was not a religious poem but secular.
 Be that as it may, it reveals the downfall of religion.

 Stanzas-III & IV Critical Analysis of Church Going:

-Every time the poet visits the church, he feels that it is wastage of time.
-He goes in the church with enthusiasm but returns hopeless.
+Every time the poet visits the church, he feels that it is waste of time.
+He goes to the church with enthusiasm but returns hopeless.
 He finds every visit useless.
 The poet also depicts the future of churches, which is gloomy.
-He is sure that one day people will stop visiting the churches; buildings will be converted to museums and things will be kept in locked-boxes so that people can see them.
+He is sure that one day people will stop visiting the churches; buildings will be converted to museums and things will be kept in locked boxes so that people can see them.
 People will consider churches as unlucky places.
-Superstition beliefs will reborn with the downfall of religion.
-There is another possibility that women would come to churches in order to find cure for their children.
-They would get amulets for treatment of their children.
-It is also possible, says poet, that people would find souls of deads in the churches.
-But eventually superstition beliefs will also come to an end.
+Superstition beliefs will be reborn with the downfall of religion.
+There is another possibility that women would come to churches in order to find cures for their children.
+They would get amulets for the treatment of their children.
+It is also possible, says the poet, that people would find the souls of deads in the churches.
+But eventually, superstition beliefs will also come to an end.
 What will happen next?

-In these stanzas, downfall of religion has been shown.
+In these stanzas, the downfall of religion is shown.
 A very sad future has been prophesied by the poet.
 He does not consider religion everlasting.
 It is temporary for him.
-The poet has not criticized God nor the people but the purpose of going to churches.
+The poet has not criticised the religion or the people but the purpose of going to churches.
 If religion fades, superstition beliefs will become stronger.
-Church-buildings will become relics or museums.
+Church buildings will become relics or museums.
 People will come and see holy objects.
 Religion and superstition beliefs are interlinked with each other.
 Where there is religion there must be superstition beliefs.
-From secular point of view, this poem is not an attack on religion; rather it satirizes the superstition beliefs.
+From a secular point of view, this poem is not an attack on religion; rather it satirises superstition beliefs.
 It indicates the weaknesses of people.
-After end of religion there come the superstition beliefs but what after it?
+After the end of religion, there come superstition beliefs but what after it?

-The poem is also about the change.
-Rarely, any person shows consistency to religion or superstition beliefs.
+The poem is also about change.
+Rarely, any person shows consistency in religious activities or superstition beliefs.
 Both these things are switched by people according to their needs.
-If there is no peace in hearts of the people then how can religion give them peace?
-From Secular point of view, the poem is not about religion but about people.
-Alfred Alvarez argues on the poem and says:-
+If there is no peace in the hearts of the people then how can religion give them peace?
+From a secular point of view, the poem is not about religion but about people.
+Alfred Alvarez argues and says:-

 “Church Going presents in concentrated form an image of the post-war Welfare State Englishman…..
 It is the image of a shabby Englishman who is not concerned with his appearance but who is poor, having a bike not a car, who is gauche (or clumsy) but full of agnostic piety; who is under-fed, under-paid, over-taxed, hopeless, bored and wry. ”Alfred Alvarez on Critical Analysis of Church Going